 Black Figures, Black Voices

-On 4 and 6 July, ASCA programmed two documentaries in the Witte de With Center for Contemporary Art in Rotterdam.
-These events were about black people who have been a significant part of Dutch history, but who have been (or have become) erased and/or forgotten.
-A report by By Anke Bosma 10-7-2017
+On 4 and 6 July, ASCA programmed two documentaries in the Witte de With Center for Contemporary Art in Rotterdam in the context of ASCA's role as partner in Wendelien van Oldenborgh and Lucy Cotter's Cinema Olanda project at the Venice Biennale and its Dutch counterpart Cinema Olanda Platform.
+The documentaries were about black people who have been a significant part of Dutch history, but who have been (or have become) erased and/or forgotten.
+A report by By Anke Bosma 10-7-2017.

 The documentary shown on Tuesday, Zwart Belicht; Painted Black (2008) by Tessa Boerman, was about black figures in paintings by (mostly) 17th-century Dutch masters, including Rembrandt.
 On the second night, the documentary Edgar Cairo: ‘Ik ga dood om jullie hoofd’ (2011) by Cindy Kerseborn, about the Dutch-Surinamese writer Edgar Cairo (1948-2000), was shown.
 In addition, both nights included poetry readings, lectures and discussion.